Review of domestic gas pilot program

 - a summary of gas supply initiatives underway in Queensland and those being implemented through national programs - for example, through the COAG Energy Council.

-A final report is due to be released in the first quarter of 2020.
+A final report is due to be released in 2020.